PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 Before you start working on this part, you are recommended to:

-* View the following recorded lectures:
+* Read/View the following lectures:
     * [Docker Basics](../../lectures/docker-basics/)

 The web application should be implemented in Node.js using the Express framework (feel free to use [Koa](https://koajs.com/) instead of Express if you are willing to learn it (not officially part of this course, so you can't expect to get any help with it from the lab assistants)), and the resources on the platform should be stored in a MySQL database.
 We could create a Docker container that contains both, but when it comes to containerization it is better that a container just has a single responsibility, e.g. to just run the web application or to just run the database.
 Among other things, it is much easier to scale a container that has a single responsibility.
 Therefore, the web application should run in one container, and the database should run in another container.

 ### The Web Application image
 Start by creating a new folder to store all the source code for the entire platform.
 In this document we will refer to this folder as `/platform` (you should of course use a more unique/descriptive name than `platform`).
+This is the folder you want to version control, so here you also want to initialize your Git repository.
 Then create a sub-folder inside this one to store the source code for the web application.
 In this document we will refer to that sub-folder as `/platform/web-application`.

 In `/platform/web-application`, run the following commands: